 All prospective grantees are required to: a) identify the specific leadership skills and capabilities their programs aim to develop and b) describe their metrics for measuring progress.

 Complete the grant application according to the enclosed instructions and send all attachments in a SINGLE email to: email@example.com.
 Only one application per organization will be accepted; organizations may apply for a one-year grant OR for the single three-year grant, but not both.
-Applicants will be notified by late June 2014.
-Applicants must use the Cover Sheet and Project Budget Form, below.
+Applicants will be notified by late June 2018.

 Applicants—or their fiscal sponsors—must be tax exempt under Section 501 (c) (3) of the Internal Revenue Code and be based in the United States.